Allan Fung: Social policy

 During his 2018 gubernatorial campaign, Fung described himself as pro-choice on the issue of abortion but "not extreme", and said he supported "common sense restrictions, such as his opposition to late-term abortion".
 He was endorsed by Rhode Island Right to Life, a group opposed to legal abortion because they supported the restrictions proposed by Fung.
 As governor, Fung said that he would consider Roe v.
 Wade to be the law of the land and would not change that.
 Fung later said he no longer identified as pro-choice but said he supports a "woman's right to make medical decisions" within some limitations.
 In 2018, Fung said "I have always respected a woman's right to make a medical decision, but with common sense limitations that many of us can agree upon, including a ban on the disgusting practice of late term abortions, having the option of a plan on the healthcare exchange that does not include abortion coverage, and parental notification for minors".
 In 2019, Fung endorsed a pro-choice Republican, Rebecca Schiff, who was running to be the state GOP chairwoman.
 In 2022, he described himself as neither pro-life nor pro-choice and said he was "not a labels-type person".
 Running for Congress, he said that he supports legal abortion "up to a certain time frame" during the second trimester with exceptions for later in a pregnancy for the health of the patient, rape, and incest.
 He stated he would oppose a national ban on abortion.

 As Mayor of Cranston, Fung said he is "for civil unions but not same-sex marriage".
 In 2020, Fung participated in and supported LGBT pride events in Cranston, saying "We are very excited, once again to be here, in celebration of Pride Month."
 In 2022, he said "I am a supporter of the LGBTQ+ community" and that he "could support gay marriage" with protections for religious institutions that disagree with same-sex marriage.

 In 2018, the NRA Political Victory Fund (NRA-PVF) gave Fung a 92% score, and an "A" grade in 2022.
 He was endorsed by the NRA for governor.
 In 2018, he opposed Rhode Island's "red flag" gun control executive order signed by the governor because it did not require input from mental health professionals.

 In 2017, Fung opposed President Donald Trump's travel ban.
 He supports DACA and asked Cranston's city council to approve a resolution supporting his stance in favor of DACA.
 He supported the Gang of Eight immigration bill which would have enhanced border security and given a pathway to legal status and citizenship for illegal immigrants.
 Fung opposes issuing drivers' licenses to illegal immigrants.
 He also opposes sanctuary cities.

+Rhode Island State House campaign

+In June 2026, Fung announced that he filed to run for a Rhode Island House of Representatives seat in district 15 as an independent, challenging incumbent Republican Christopher Paplauskas and Democrat Colleen Crudele.